Skip to content

 • GitLabBranch: fetches input values from GitLab project branches.

-For all types, the flux-operator will export in .status.exportedInputs a set of input values for each Pull/Merge Request or Branch that matches the filter criteria.
+For all non-static types, the flux-operator will export in .status.exportedInputs a set of input values for each Pull/Merge Request or Branch that matches the filter criteria.

 For Pull/Merge Requests the exported inputs structure is: